 People often tend to make the most of their computers.
 And while doing it, it is highly possible for the computer to run into issues.
 These issues can be related to the overall performance of the computer or even create an unstable environment for the tasks to be carried out.
 All these issues often are looked up for in the processes inside of the Task Manager.
-Some power users also use third-party applications like Process Explorer or TaskSchedulerView to do the same because it provides some additional features that help them do their work at the very ease.
+Some power users also use third-party applications like Process Explorer or TaskSchedulerView to do the same because it provides some additional features that help them do their work at very ease.
 So, these third-party companies help these users to troubleshoot the issues very easily.
-But when it comes to sharing these process list with others to keep a check on any unusual activities, people often tend to face some struggle.
+But when it comes to sharing these process lists with others to keep a check on any unusual activities, people often tend to face some struggles.
 But Microsoft has got you covered.
-Microsoft has shipped a tool called TaskList inside of Windows that will help you save these list of these processes to a text file or even view it inside of the Command Prompt.
+Microsoft has shipped a tool called TaskList inside of Windows that will help you save a list of these processes to a text file or even view it inside of the Command Prompt.

 There are some additional things like filtering out processes that you can do with this which we are going to talk about in this article.

 Use TaskList to save Windows Processes to a Text file

 TaskList displays a list of currently running processes on the local computer or on a remote computer.

 First of all, you would have to open Command Prompt.
 You can do this by searching for Command Prompt in the Cortana Search Box or just hitting the WINKEY + X button combination and clicking on Command Prompt.
 You need not run the Command Prompt with Administrative privileges to do this.

 Now, just type in tasklist.
 This will list up all the tasks with their Process IDs, Session Type, Name, Memory Usage and Session Number.

 You can scroll over vertically inside the Command Prompt to check through all these Processes.

 Now comes the time when you need to share this list with others or just to save it for your use in the future.